Time discretization of FBSDE with polynomial growth drivers and reaction-diffusion PDEs: Introduction

 As a rule of thumb, implicit schemes tend to be more robust than explicit ones.
 Unfortunately implicit schemes involve solving an implicit equation, which creates an extra layer of complexity when compared to explicit schemes.
 A secondary aim of this work is to distinguish under which conditions explicit and implicit schemes can be used.

-As standard in numerical analysis, we derive the global error estimates of various numerical schemes by analyzing their one-step errors and stability properties (which allows to study how errors propagate with time).
-We formulate the \emph{Fundamental Lemma} (following the nomenclature from \cite{milstein2004stochastic}) that states how to estimate the global error of a stable approximation scheme in terms of its local errors.
+As standard in numerical analysis, we derive the global error estimates of various numerical schemes by analyzing their one-step errors and stability properties (which allows us to study how errors propagate with time).
+We formulate the \emph{Fundamental Lemma} [following the nomenclature from \citet{milstein2004stochastic}] that states how to estimate the global error of a stable approximation scheme in terms of its local errors.
 The lemma is proved under minimal assumptions.
-We stress that a similar approach has been used in \cite{ChassagneuxCrisan2012}, \cite{Chassagneux2012} and \cite{Chassagneux2013}, however their results are not sufficiently general to deal with non-Lipschitz drivers.
+We stress that a similar approach has been used in \citet{ChassagneuxCrisan2012} and \citeauthor{Chassagneux2012} (\citeyear{Chassagneux2012,Chassagneux2013}); however, their results are not sufficiently general to deal with non-Lipschitz drivers.

-The structure of the global error estimate given by the Fundamental Lemma allows to study in a very easy and transparent way the special case of the $\o$-scheme with $\o=1/2$ (trapezoidal rule) which has a higher order of convergence.
-In this context we also conjecture a candidate for the 2nd order scheme.
+The structure of the global error estimate given by the Fundamental Lemma allows us to study in a very easy and transparent way the special case of the \mbox{$\o$-}scheme with $\o=1/2$ (trapezoidal rule) which has a higher order of convergence.
+In this context, we also conjecture a candidate for the second-order scheme.

-Concerning the implementation of the presented schemes we propose an alternative estimator of the component $Z$ whose standard deviation, contrary to usual estimator, does not explode as the time step vanishes.
+Concerning the implementation of the presented schemes, we propose an alternative estimator of the component $Z$ whose standard deviation, contrary to usual estimator, does not explode as the time step vanishes.

+Finally, we note that in proving convergence for the mostly-implicit schemes, we prove $L^p$-type uniform bounds for the scheme, thus extending the classical $L^2$-bound obtained previously for the discretization of Lipschitz FBSDEs [see \citet{BouchardTouzi2004}, \citet{GobetTurkedjiev2011} and references therein].